rawpython/remi/README.md

 Contributors
 ===
 Thank you for collaborating with us to make Remi better!
 The real power of opensource are contributors.
-Please feel free to partecipate to this project, and consider to add yourself to the following list.
+Please feel free to participate to this project, and consider to add yourself to the following list.
 Yes I know that github already provides a list of contributors, but I feel that I must mention who helps.

 [Davide Rosa](https://github.com/dddomodossola)